 - Delegation of particular skills and strengths

-Group learning activities are specially designed so that student collaboration is required to effectively accomplish the task, and includes sharing roles, responsibilities and the ownership of outcomes.
+Group learning activities are specially designed so that student collaboration is required to effectively accomplish the task and include sharing roles, responsibilities, and the ownership of outcomes.

 Benefits of effective collaboration